azalinux/realvnc-server-aarch64-manjaro/README.md

 # realvnc-server-aarch64-manjaro

 >[!IMPORTANT]
->November 2023 update to Manjaro stable branch will break RealVNC Server!!!
-I have added a point release v7.8.0-2 which addresses the problem.
+>November 2023 onwards update to Manjaro stable branch will break RealVNC Server!!!
+Release versions after v7.8.0-2 addresses this issue.
 >Issue is the package 'raspberrypi-userland-aarch64-git' has been replaced by 'raspberrypi-utils' which doesn't include the required lib files needed in /usr/lib